-The line on the horizon seems drawn with a light pen, the line necessarily one mile out by nature of optics, and exactly where the sun is shining through a break in the clouds.
-The horizon sparkles in measured beads of gold, a line that grows tauter–its span shortening–as the space between dusk and dark lessens.
+The line on the horizon seems drawn with a light pen.
+It’s one mile distant by nature of optics, and exactly where the sun is shining through a break in the clouds.
+The horizon sparkles in measured beads of gold, an imaginary line that grows tauter, its span shortening, as the space between dusk and dark lessens.

-A parallel and low-hovering line of pelicans returns from somewhere, here, at the same time.
+A parallel and low-hovering brief of pelicans returns from somewhere north simultaneous with the sundown.
 The clouds take over and the pelicans are still flying left and southward.
 By count there are nine beaks, eighteen wings outstretched and cambered, all in silhouette.

-(It’s summer.
+It’s summer.
 There have been three diagnoses in as many months, in as many people: Hodgkin’s lymphoma, adrenocortical carcinoma, papillary thyroid cancer.
-These are strings of malignant consonants, words that metastasize into moods.
-Moods.
-Moody-mood moods).
+These are strings of malignant consonants, words that metastasize and permeate into dark moods.
+Moods, moods.
+Moody-mood moods.

-There are the numb places and also the sudden places.
-The sudden places where you all at once come to, finding yourself staring at insignificant things like pillow seams or clock faces; capacitive screens; else the nothing-spots that exist up and to the left of your vision,those intermediary spaces between you and the wall.
+There is numbness, then fits of suddenness, moments that precipitate into needless urgency.
+These are moments where you at once snap to, finding yourself staring at insignificant things like pillow seams or clock faces, else dumbly scrolling on capacitive screens; Moments where you are lost in the nothing-spots that exist up and to the left of vision, the intermediary spaces between you and the wall.

 The beach, meanwhile, is nice.
 The water’s seventy degrees.
-To the north is the Agua Hedionda lagoon, a concrete tower shepherding its fishery.
-The lagoon hosts now-barnacled dikes and young fish, the fry and fingerlings separated.
-The lagoon is just up the shoreline.
+To the north is the Agua Hedionda lagoon with a concrete tower that shepherds its fishery.
+The lagoon is criss-crossed with barnacled dikes that hem in scads of young fish, fry and fingerlings separated.
+Agua Hedionda is just up the shoreline.
 You can see the tower from the coast occasionally belching steam.
 It’s sentinel for the Encina Power Station and part of the coastal architecture.
 Not exactly postcard, but something of report at least.

 Cayde plays in the water.
-His rash guard is so boy-stained, even the ocean can’t do the trick of returning it to white.
-From the shore, I can see the gaps in his smile—those square teeth and square non-teeth all jack o’ lantern—while he pushes a body-board about.
+His rash guard is so boy-stained, even the ocean can’t return it to white.
+From the shore, I can see the gaps in his smile, square teeth and square non-teeth all jack o’ lantern, while he pushes a body-board about.
 I smile in return, wave.

 “Hey, Daddy!” he shouts, which is how he starts most sentences.